 According to reports from the Silicon Valley Business Journal, the Audi will be equipped with processors from Intel’s Programmable Solutions Group (PSG) and from its Wind River subsidiary as a unit of the self-driving system.
 This will enable the driver for Level 3 autonomous driving.
 This will prove to be the most refined technology on the road.

-Michael Hendricks, automotive director for PSG stated that “If you look at all these different solutions you’ve got the FPGA (field-programmable gate array) … and the operating system.
+Michael Hendricks, automotive director for PSG, stated, “If you look at all these different solutions you’ve got the FPGA (field-programmable gate array) … and the operating system.
 So a lot of Intel content is in the world’s first Level 3 autonomous driving system.”

 The Business Journal also reported on Hendricks’ comments: